pulumi/pulumi-java/CONTRIBUTING.md

 export PATH="${PATH}:${PWD}/bin" # add bin/pulumi-language-java to PATH
 ```

+### Updating generated test code

+The `pkg/codegen/testing/test/testdata` directory holds generated code used in tests.
+Tests will begin failing if the code in this directory is out-of-date.

+Use `make codegen_tests_update` to update code it if you change any codegen logic.

 ### Working with published dependencies

 Release builds of the Java SDK are published to Maven Central as